 Eshet microfinance institution said to have a good performance in satisfying the financial needs of the clients.
-Out of the total respondents about 90% of the clients get the loan that is enough to their operation.
-As that of Eshet, Oromia saving and credit association S.C has an ability to satisfy the financial need of its clients.
-Our survey indicates that out of total respondents about 83.333% get the credit that is enough for their operation in Oromia credit and saving association S.C.
-This indicates that both micro finances have enough amount of capital at every time and has the ability to lend up to the needs of the customer.
-But when we compare the two micro finance institutions Eshet has more performance in satisfying the financial needs of the clients.
+200 Out of the total respondents about 90% of the clients get the loan that is enough to their operation.
+As that of 201 Eshet, Oromia saving and credit association S.C has an ability to satisfy the financial need of its clients.
+Our 202 survey indicates that out of total respondents about 83.333% get the credit that is enough for their operation 203 in Oromia credit and saving association S.C.
+This indicates that both micro finances have enough amount of 204 capital at every time and has the ability to lend up to the needs of the customer.
+But when we compare the 205 two micro finance institutions Eshet has more performance in satisfying the financial needs of the clients.
+As 206 discussed in chapter two welfare impacts is one way of measuring the performance of micro finance institution.
+207 208 Welfare impact of the service of the microfinance is measured by asking the client's whether they continue to use 209 the service of micro finance or not.